 Saluting Magpies

 Seems little strange, doesn't it, that saluting a bird could ward off bad luck?
-Yet in many parts of the United Kingdom spying a single magpie is considered an omen of bad fortune in saluting it is a way of showing the proper respect in hopes that the magpie won't pass on some of the misfortune follows it.
+Yet in many parts of the United Kingdom spying a single magpie is considered an omen of bad fortune and saluting it is a way of showing the proper respect in hope that the magpie won't pass on some of the misfortune that follows it.

-Magpies are often referred to as "thieving magpies" due to their fancy for shiny objects, such as jewellery in shiny coins.
-Certainly would be considered bad luck to have an expensive ring disappear from out of your house.
-Also magpies are not blessed with it pretty singing voice.
-Related to crows, the cries of the magpies are very similar.
+Magpies are often referred to as "thieving magpies" due to their fancy for shiny objects, such as jewellery and shiny coins - it would certainly be considered bad luck to have an expensive ring disappear from your house.

 Other Magpie Superstitions

 Magpies are linked to superstition in other cultures as well.
-In Scotland a single magpie near the window of a house is not just bad luck, the sign of impending death; possibly because they were believed to carry a drop of the devil's blood under the tongue.
+In Scotland a single magpie near the window of a house is not just bad luck but the sign of impending death; possibly because they were believed to carry a drop of the devil's blood under their tongue.
 Some believe that the reason the magpie is cursed is because it was the only bird that didn't sing and comfort Jesus when he was crucified on the cross.
-In German, Italian, French, and it Norwegian folklore and magpies are often depicted as thieves.
-Yet in China the name of the bird is translated as "happiness magpie" in spotting one is considered a sign of good luck.
+In German, Italian, French, and Norwegian folklore magpies are often depicted as thieves.
+Yet in China the name of the bird is translated as "happiness magpie" in spotting one it is considered a sign of good luck.

 Not All Bad